Poopara

-Poopara is a village in Idukki district in the Indian state of Kerala.
+Pooparai is a village in Idukki district in the Indian state of Kerala.
 It is located in the cardamom-growing region of Kerala, and also houses a number of tea and coffee plantations.
 The place also intersects the Munnar - Kumily state highway (SH-19) and Kochi - Dhanushkodi national highway (NH-49).
 The Anayirankal reservoir is 4 km up the road from Poopara.

 Demographics

-As of 2011 Census, Poopara had a population of 8,231 with 4,137 males and 4,094 females.
+As of 2011 Census, Pooparai had a population of 8,231 with 4,137 males and 4,094 females.
 Poopara village has an area of 41.05 km2 with 2,267 families residing in it.
 In Poopara, 8.8% of the total population was under 6 years of age.
-Poopara had an average literacy of 77.9% higher than the national average of 74% and lower than state average of 94%.
+Pooparai had an average literacy of 77.9% higher than the national average of 74% and lower than state average of 94%.